Choosing paint for your HDB: finishes, colours and how much you need

 Finishes — match them to the room

 Each finish trades wipeability against how forgiving it is on imperfect walls.
-Here's the quick guide to which goes where — the same logic our HDB painting team uses on every job:
+Here's the quick guide to which goes where — the same room-by-room logic behind our HDB painting service:

 Choosing colours that work in HDB light

-• Warm whites and soft greys are the safe, resale-friendly default; save bold colours for one feature wall — a good candidate for a quick single-room repaint if you're not redoing the whole flat.
+- Warm whites and soft greys are flexible neutral choices; use a bold colour on one feature wall — a good candidate for a quick single-room repaint if you're not redoing the whole flat.

 How much paint will you need?